 Belts: If you’ve got a waist you’d like to accentuate, nothing will do it like a bright belt on a wash of neutrals.
 Red on a black dress, electric blue on gray, orange on brown … all fabulous combinations.
 And, again, as the sole colorful element a bright belt will draw the eye right to the waistline.

 Eyeglasses: If all other clothing and accessory options turn you off AND you’re a glasses-wearer, consider a pair of bright frames.
 There are so many amazing designs out there, many with multiple colors and slick patterns on the earpieces.
-My boss’s boss is a neutral-wearer, but has pairs of teal/black and chartreuse/brown glasses that look so sharp with her white, tan, and black ensembles.
+My former boss was a neutral-wearer, but had pairs of teal/black and chartreuse/brown glasses that looked so sharp with her white, tan, and black ensembles.

 Top images from Oscar de la Renta via style.com.